What is Posture?

 This is a quick and easy way to see if your child has misalignments:

-- Have your child face away from you and look at the bottom of the ears; if one is higher than the other this is a head tilt and sign of a possible neck misalignment.
+- Have your child face away from you.
+Look at the bottom of the ears.
+Check to see if one is higher than the other this is a head tilt and sign of a possible neck misalignment.

 - Look at the shoulders.
 They should be level; if not this is a sign of a possible mid-back misalignment.

-- Place your hands on your child’s hips; if one hand is higher than the other this is a hip tilt and can be a sign of a misalignment of the hip, sacrum, or low back.
+- Place your hands on your child’s hips.
+When one hand is higher than the other this is a hip tilt and can be a sign of a misalignment of the hip, sacrum, or low back.

 - Next look at the side view of your child.
 Their ear lobe should be directly over the shoulder.
 Another sign of a potential problem is if their shoulders are hunched or rolled forward.

-If your child shows any of these signs of postural deviation, it’s a sign that they are headed down a path of pain and degeneration-that can be corrected!
-Contact Dr. Elyssa to have a full evaluation done to determine if there are any misalignments in your child’s back and stop the progression of degeneration early!
+Check your child for any of these signs of postural deviation.
+It’s a sign that they are headed down a path of pain and degeneration.
+It can be corrected!